-By Brandon Klar, MHSA, Senior Manager, GE Healthcare Camden Group
+By Brandon Klar, MHSA, Vice President, GE Healthcare Camden Group

 Healthcare reform is driving an increase in health system mergers and acquisitions.
 Almost without exception, these moves are billed as an opportunity to reduce costs and leverage scale to improve care delivery.
 Unfortunately, many merged organizations fail to fully realize the operational health system efficiencies envisioned before the transaction.